 To produce a fruit with adequate storage capacity it is essential to manage all the factors that influence the inherent physiological characteristics of the fruit.
 This is described as the pheno-physiological approach.
-Some seasonal factors such as low or very high rainfall, hail, excessive winds or extremely low temperatures cannot be controlled by the grower and furthermore the area of production can have a significant impact on shelf-life and postharvest diseases (Vuthapanich et al. 1995).
+Some seasonal factors such as low, or very high rainfall, hail, excessive winds or extremely low temperatures cannot be controlled by the grower and furthermore the area of production can have a significant impact on shelf-life and post-harvest diseases (Vuthapanich et al, 1995).
 However there are many aspects that do require grower management inputs.

-Correct irrigation scheduling, with the use of tensiometers or other monitoring systems is essential in order to achieve fruit of optimum size and free of physiological disorders.
+Correct irrigation scheduling, with the use of tensiometers or other monitoring systems is essential in order to achieve fruit of optimum size, free of physiological disorders.
 In a trial carried out by van Eyk (1994) in South Africa, irrigation of Hass to field capacity (-15cb) gave superior yields of larger fruit than irrigation according to phenological demand.
 Similarly, in trials carried out on seven-year-old Hass trees Vuthapanich et al. (1997) showed that well-watered (20kPa) trees in Queensland had twice the yield of the least watered trees (70kPa) mainly due to more consistent yields and greater fruit numbers.
-Postharvest characteristics of these fruits were not found to differ between irrigation treatments.
-However Bower (1988) found that water stress during the first 3-4 months after fruit set in Fuerte affects the activity of abscisic acid and of the browning enzyme, polyphenol oxidase.
+Post-harvest characteristics of these fruits were not found to differ between irrigation treatments.
+However, Bower (1988) found that water stress during the first 3-4 months after fruit set in Fuerte affects the activity of abscisic acid and of the browning enzyme, polyphenol oxidase.
 These in turn adversely affected fruit quality during storage (Bower and Cutting, 1987).
 Akkaravessapong et al. (1997) investigated the effect of water deficit on ripening time of avocados.
-The fruit harvested at night, between 20h00 and 05h00 had a significantly higher water potential than those harvested during the day.
-The fruit harvested at night.
-There are further papers dealing specifically with irrigation during this conference.
+The fruit harvested at night between 20h00 and 05h00 had a significantly higher water potential than those harvested during the day.
+The fruit harvested during the day (07h00 to 15h00) were found to ripen a day earlier than those harvested at night.